 Event coordination can be a monster to take on.
 Whether you’re planning a trade show, conference, corporate event, sales kickoff, or even just a team outing, managing an event is different from managing a project.
 Every event requires meticulous planning and collaboration, not to mention exceptional budgeting, resource allocation, time management, and flexibility to roll with the punches.
 Keeping track of deliverables, vendors, deadlines, and more is overwhelming and nearly impossible to do without an event planning timeline template.

 Having a checklist for event planning at your fingertips makes it easier to track all that needs to be done without accidentally leaving something out.
 What’s even better is a checklist within a collaborative tool that empowers you to recreate successful events again and again.
-With an event planning project management template, team members who get involved at different stages can easily view event information and track deliverables all in one place.
+With an event checklist template, team members who get involved at different stages can easily view event information and track deliverables all in one place.
 They can jump right in without getting overwhelmed playing catch up through forwarded emails, disconnected spreadsheets, and IM chats.

 There are a ton of event planning tools out there.
-However, with Wrike, you already have the only event planning software — and template — you need to put on your best event yet!
+However, with Wrike, you already have the only event planning software — and event checklist template — you need to put on your best event yet!

 You can hop right into our Event Management Wrike Template which includes a free 14-day trial.
 But first, let’s walk through setting up your event from the ground up and make sure you have all the best practices in your back pocket.